-We found that the Android version transmitted keystrokes information via UDP packets to udpolimeok.baidu.com and that the Windows and iOS versions transmitted keystrokes to udpolimenew.baidu.com.
-The Windows version transmitted these keystrokes according to a weaker protocol, whose UDP payload begins with the bytes 0x03 0x01.
-The two mobile versions that we analyzed, namely the Android and iOS versions, transmitted these keystrokes according to a stronger protocol, whose payload begins with the bytes 0x04 0x00.
-In the remainder of this section we explain how a network eavesdropper can decrypt the contents of these messages transmitted by the Windows version as well as detail multiple weaknesses in the Android and iOS versions.
+We found that the Android version transmitted keystrokes information via UDP packets to udpolimeok.baidu.com and that the iOS version transmitted keystrokes to udpolimenew.baidu.com.
+Both the Android and iOS versions transmitted these keystrokes according to a cryptographic protocol whose payload begins with the bytes 0x04 0x00.
+In the remainder of this section we detail multiple weaknesses in this protocol in the Android and iOS versions.